The Foundation Is Fertility

 (P).
 Plants take up K in its ionic form (K+).

-like N and S, for which the total amount in the soil is read, immobile nutrients require the use
+nutrients such as N and S, for which the total amount in the soil is read, immobile nutrients require

-of extractants (chemical solutions to mimic root and soil processes) to simulate nutrient
+the use of extractants (chemical solutions to mimic root and soil processes) to simulate nutrient availability

 throughout the growing season.

-(Olsen) are typically used; and for K, ammonium acetate, Modified Morgan, sodium acetate or
+Mehlich-3, or sodium bicarbonate (Olsen-P) are typically used; and for K, ammonium acetate, modified Morgan,

-3 are typically used.
-The nutrient extraction process not only measures current nutrient
+sodium acetate or Mehlich-3 are typically used.
+The nutrient-extraction process not only measures current

 Cation Exchange Capacity (CEC)